-The program funding is available to support the work of military compensation and welfare advocates, and administrative assistants supporting that work.
+The program funding is available to support the work of military compensation advocates, welfare advocates, welfare support officers and administrative assistants supporting that work.

 Military Compensation Advocates

 A military compensation advocate assists veteran and defence community members and their dependants to prepare and lodge compensation and benefits claims with the DVA.